Find Your Perfect School

 CSU Global takes pride in its exclusive focus on online education – or to paraphrase its motto, online education is the only thing it does, not something that it does.
 And, indeed, the online public university is among the best in the country, a testament to its determination to live up to the world-class CSU standards!

 And you’re not alone!
-About one-third of every freshman class enroll in the Exploratory Studies program, and they enjoy several benefits, too.
-Undecided students get academic advising from professional advising, a useful service when deciding on your major.
+About one-third of every freshman class enrolled in the Exploratory Studies program, and they enjoy several benefits, too.
+Undecided students get academic advising from professional advising, a useful service when deciding on their major.